 Today, most people think that the highest power in the universe is the destructive power of human mind.
-People do not understand that according to the rules in Nature, which control the universe, the opposite happens; the constructive power of human mind is on the same side with the rules in Nature.
-Therefore, the effort of justice is to maintain equilibrium being the most significant rule in Nature and for this reason justice is represented as holding a balance machine.
+People do not understand that according to the Nature rules, which control the universe, the opposite happens; the constructive power of the human mind is on the same side with the rules of Nature.
+Therefore, justice is the most important rule of Nature, that of equilibrium.
 This subject is quite interesting and discussions have been made through the centuries, mostly concluding that justice is to serve the interest of the most powerful.
 Considering the powerful to be the one with higher destructive power.
 The following text is focused on two dialogic situations concerning justice in Plato's Republic.
 In the first situation, Polemarchus, one of Socrates' students, supports Simonides' opinion that justice is: ... to tell the truth and give back those things we owe..., whereas the Socrates' answer is analyzed in 9 absurdities of this opinion.
 In the second situation, Thrasymachus, another student of Socrates, supports the opinion that justice is: ... the interest of the most powerful..., while Socrates' response, is analyzed in 11 absurdities of this opinion.
 Let us follow the discussion: